Frustrating SEO Problems

 From 1 September 2019 Google will no longer support the noindex directive found in robots.txt.

-Instead of using the directive, therefore, this means that webmasters must use alternative techniques, including:
+Instead of using the directive, this means that webmasters must use alternative techniques, including:

 It’s worth noting that the latter option will only remove the desired URL on a temporary basis.